-The cover of my version of Warm Bodies by Isaac Marion is the movie’s poster, but the it is better than a silly romance which cover seems to suggests.
+The cover of my version of Warm Bodies by Isaac Marion is the movie’s poster, but it is better than a silly romance which cover seems to suggest.

 The book’s first-person narrator is R — it’s all he remembers of his own name because he’s a zombie.
 The undead always have identity issues.

 R describes his life as a zombie: